muicss/js-seed/README.md

 js-seed is a skeleton project for JavaScript apps and packages.
 You can use it to quickly bootstrap your JavaScript projects.

-The skeleton contains a sample JavaScript application with the following features:
+The skeleton project contains a sample application with the following features:

  * npm for dependency management
  * gulp.js for builds